SmartHanzi/1-smarthanzi-get-started/README.md

 The "smarthanzi-xyz" repositories are for SmartHanzi and DDB Access.
 These applications have different audiences but share a large part of the source code.
 SmartHanzi for Kanjis is also included.

-The license for the applications is MIT license.
+The license for the applications is MIT License.
 The license for data is as specified in each source file.

 1-smarthanzi-start-here: START HERE!